ECMA-262-3 in detail. Chapter 2. Variable object.

 Global object is the object which is created before entering any execution context; this object exists in the single copy, its properties are accessible from any place of the program, the life cycle of the global object ends with program end.

-At creation the global object is initialized by such properties as Math, String, Date, parseInt etc., and also by additional objects among which can be the reference to the global object itself — for example, in DOM, window property of the global object refers to global object (however, not in all implementations):
+At creation the global object is initialized with such properties as Math, String, Date, parseInt etc., and also by additional objects among which can be the reference to the global object itself — for example, in BOM, window property of the global object refers to global object (however, not in all implementations):

 global = {